NBA : The NBA could condense the 2020-21 season and that the stars are in Tokyo

 If the NBA uses the same 177-day period to play the regular season it did this year, starting on December 1, the last day of the league will take place on Wednesday, May 26.

-So the start of the playoffs would begin after Saturday, May 29, and if the same 65 days were scheduled for this year’s playoffs, they would potentially end on Sunday, August 1, more than a week after the scheduled date for the start of the Tokyo Olympics, next on July 23.
+So the start of the playoffs would begin after Saturday, May 29, and on the same 65 days that they were scheduled for this year’s playoffs, they would potentially end on Sunday, August 1, more than a week after the scheduled date for the start of the Tokyo Olympics, next on July 23.

 In recent seasons, the NBA has made a concerted effort to stay away from back-to-back games, and starting with the 2017-18 season, it completely eliminated the sets of four games over five nights from its schedule.